-Another theme was the role of education in safety.
-A student at St. Louis Community College noted, "One of the best preventative measures in regard to crime is education.
-You see places where there's a good education, there's like no crime.
-So, leaders need to know that."
-Participants indicated that without a quality education, it is difficult for people to meet their basic needs, which can lead to offending.
-A formerly incarcerated person in Missoula who viewed lack of education as a barrier to safety stated, For me, what [safety] means is food security, housing security, good health plans, decent wages, better education.
+A formerly incarcerated person shared a similar sentiment, but also highlighted lack of education as a barrier to safety.

+For me, what [safety] means is food security, housing security, good health plans, decent wages, better education.
 Because I noticed the more educated people are, the less likely they continue to do certain things. ...
 [My buddy] was in prison for 13 years.
 He got out and he didn't know how to read and write.
 Those were, I think, very big barriers for his safety...and being a good member of society.